nips2021-no7438/Quntized_Learning_nips2021/README.md

 ~~~

 You can obtain the above information by running the torch_testNN.py with appropriate parametrs
+Moreover, you can get the brief results of total experiments in the manuscript by "operation_test_SGD_QSGD.txt" and "operation_test_AdamW_QtAdamW.txt

 ## Appendix
 ### Usage of the provided code